-Allbirds founder Joey Zillinger is operating his store like a restaurant.
+Allbirds founder Joey Zwillinger is operating his store like a restaurant.

 What does that mean exactly?
 Well, the San Francisco-based eco-friendly brand — which just opened it’s second store in NYC’s Soho neighborhood last month — is taking cues from the restaurant and quick service industry on how they run things.

 Zwillinger revealed to FN at the Fashion Tech Forum in L.A. on Oct.
 6 that Allbirds is “servicing customers with the inventory in front of them,” in an immersive experience, as opposed to an employee grabbing your size from the back.

 “We have a bartender around the inventory; we have hostesses, bar backs, all of these analogies to create a better experience for shoe buying.
 We’re interested in pushing that model forward, ” he added.